reh13597/CMPT310-Resume-Parser/README.md

 # Resume-to-Job AI Matching System

 ## Project Overview
 Our Resume Parser and Job Recommender System is an AI-driven Resume Parser and Job Recommender System that automates candidate–job matching.
 The system is built upon Natural Language Processing (NLP) for resume/job text extraction alongside TF-IDF vectorization in computation for candidate-job similarity via predicted numerical job-fit score for each candidate-job pair.
 The system takes resumes and job postings as input and outputs a ranked list of recommended jobs based on textual similarity and predicted compatibility.

 Datasets were sourced from HuggingFace:​

-Resumes: https://huggingface.co/datasets/datasetmaster/resumes (mix of synthetic and real resumes in JSON format) Job postings: Hugging Face LinkedIn Job Postings, which contains 33k real-world postings.
+Resumes: https://huggingface.co/datasets/datasetmaster/resumes (mix of synthetic and real resumes in JSON format) Job postings: https://huggingface.co/datasets/xanderios/linkedin-job-postings, which contains 33k real-world postings.
 We will sample or filter subsets (e.g., technical jobs) to keep training manageable.

 Validation set: https://huggingface.co/datasets/cnamuangtoun/resume-job-description-fit (pairs of resumes and job descriptions with ground-truth "fit" labels, which allow us to evaluate model accuracy using metrics such as precision, recall, and F1-score).